 List of figures

-Figure 1 The un-instrumented FE model of the L4-L5 segment including the vertebrae, seven spinal ligaments, and intervertebral disc.
-ALL: Anterior Longitudinal ligament, PLL: Posterior Longitudinal Ligament, ITL: Intertransverse Ligament, CL: Capsular Ligament, LF: Ligament Flavum, ISL: Interspinous Ligament, SSL: Supraspinous Ligament, AF: Annulus Fibrosus, NP: Nucleus Pulposus
+Figure 1 a) The un-instrumented FE model of the L4-L5 segment including the vertebrae, seven spinal ligaments, and intervertebral disc; b) regional thickness of the cortical bone and finer mesh of the trabecular bone around the screw imprint ALL: Anterior Longitudinal ligament, PLL: Posterior Longitudinal Ligament, ITL: Intertransverse Ligament, CL: Capsular Ligament, LF: Ligament Flavum, ISL: Interspinous Ligament, SSL: Supraspinous Ligament, AF: Annulus Fibrosus, NP: Nucleus Pulposus.

-Figure 2 Regional thickness of the cortical bone and finer mesh of the trabecular bone around the screw imprint.
+.

-Figure 3 Simulation of different surgical procedures of TLIF: (a) Partial discectomy and facetectomy of L4-L5, (b) Cage placement by imposing distractive force and moment on L4, while the inferior endplate of L5 was fixed in space, and (c) Implementation of the posterior fixation followed by application of the follower-load and physiological moments (flexion, extension, lateral bending, and torsion) on the superior endplate of L4 while the inferior endplate of L5 was fixed in space
+Figure 2 Simulation of different surgical procedures of TLIF: (a) Partial discectomy and facetectomy of L4-L5, (b) Cage placement by imposing distractive force and moment on L4, while the inferior endplate of L5 was fixed in space, and (c) Implementation of the posterior fixation followed by application of the follower-load and physiological moments (flexion, extension, lateral bending, and torsion) on the superior endplate of L4 while the inferior endplate of L5 was fixed in space.

+Figure 3 Simulated placement scenarios of the cage: (a) Oblique asymmetric: (b) Anterior symmetric.

+Figure 4 Simulated ROM of the FEM of L4-L5 segment was within the reported range of similar experimental tests on human cadaveric spines (Dahl et al. 2013; Jaramillo et al. 2016).

+Figure 5 Range of motion (ROM) of the instrumented spinal segment in different loading directions for normal (a) and osteoporotic (b) bone models (A08/A10: Oblique asymmetric placement of 8/10-mm cage; S08/S10: Anterior symmetric placement of 8/10-mm cage).

-Figure 4 Simulated placement scenarios of the cage: (a) Oblique asymmetric: (b) Anterior symmetricFigure 5 Maximum Von-Mises stress at the endplate-cage interface in different loading directions for normal (a) and osteoporotic (b) bone model (A08/A10: Oblique asymmetric placement of 8/10-mm cage; S08/S10: Anterior symmetric placement of 8/10-mm cage)
+Figure 6 Maximum Von-Mises stress at the endplate-cage interface in different loading directions for normal (a) and osteoporotic (b) bone model (A08/A10: Oblique asymmetric placement of 8/10-mm cage; S08/S10: Anterior symmetric placement of 8/10-mm cage).

+Figure 7 Stress (in MPa) on the superior endplate of L5 under simulated flexion moment of 10 N m and 400 N follower-load.

-Figure 6 Maximum Von-Mises stress in the posterior rods in different loading directions for normal (a) and osteoporotic (b) bone models (A08/A10: Oblique asymmetric placement of 8/10-mm cage; S08/S10: Anterior symmetric placement of 8/10-mm cage)
+Figure 8 Maximum Von-Mises stress in the posterior rods in different loading directions for normal (a) and osteoporotic (b) bone models (A08/A10: Oblique asymmetric placement of 8/10-mm cage; S08/S10: Anterior symmetric placement of 8/10-mm cage)